-Americans 18 or older vaccinated — at least one dose: 48.3%
+Americans with at least one COVID vaccine dose: 53%

 “The leading economic indicator is … the virus.”
 More than one analyst has put it to us this way.
 As we try to understand and quantify this unprecedented global economic collapse — and now the attempted restart — we’re following key metrics for COVID-19 and the broader economy.

 Keep in mind: The tally of COVID-19 cases represents only the ones that are documented.

 Our main trusty sources: World Health Organization, Centers for Disease Control and Prevention, Johns Hopkins University, Our World in Data (based on WHO data, Covid Tracking (scientist/journalist collaboration), GasBuddy.

 There’s a lot happening in the world.
 Through it all, Marketplace is here for you.